UWSocialComputing/Get-It-Done/README.md

 ![image](https://github.com/UWSocialComputing/Get-It-Done/assets/68497574/0fb6a67d-6000-4b08-858b-88885d9996de)

 Welcome to the Get It Done Bot, made by team Get It Done!
 We've created a Discord bot to help students work more efficiently in group projects.
+The key features of the bot are:
+1. Importing assignments directly from Canvas
+2. Assigning individual to-dos (tasks) to group members
+3. Automatic and anonymous reminders for upcoming assignments and to-dos

 Check out our video demo here:

 [![Alt text](https://img.youtube.com/vi/Ixxo1UJLdlE/0.jpg)](https://www.youtube.com/watch?v=Ixxo1UJLdlE)